OneNoteDev/OneDriveForBusiness-SetupPowerShellCmdlets/README.md

 The cmdlets are as follows:

 	1- Add-UsersForOdbSitesCreation cmdlet

 	Add users for OneDrive for Business site creation

 	2- Grant-TenantAdminPermissionsToOdbSites cmdlet

-Grant-TenantAdminPermissionsToOdbSites cmdlet grants the TenantAdmin administrative permissions to the OneDrive sites.
+	Grants the tenant administrators administrative permissions to the OneDrive for Business sites.

 ### Add-UsersForOdbSitesCreation cmdlet ####
-    Add-UsersForMySitesCreation cmdlet can be used to trigger the creation of Users personal/MY sites.
+Add-UsersForOdbSitesCreation cmdlet can be used to trigger the creation of OneDrive for Business sites.
 The users’ emails need to be separated by commas.
 You can pass in a maximum of 200 users.
 The creation can take up to one day to complete.

 ***Example:***